nolanlawson/css-talk-2022/markdown.md

 This means that if we're on `div`, and we want to figure out if `.foo` is an ancestor, then we don't have to walk up the tree – we know instantly, because `.foo` is in the Bloom filter.

+This particular optimization was first applied by WebKit [in 2011](https://bugs.webkit.org/show_bug.cgi?id=53880) and now all browsers have it.

 ---

 class: fill-custom